-2 017 St rategic Objectives: ပိ On $\otimes$ De Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration &gt; The 2017 collection system project rehabilitated 2.2% of the system.
+2 017 St rategic Objectives: ပိ On \otimes De Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration ~ The 2017 collection system project rehabilitated 2.2% of the system.
 The 2018 project is planned to rehabilitate 2.5% (under construction).
-The 2019 project (in design) is planned to rehabilitate 2.2%.
+The 2019 project (in construction) is planned to rehabilitate 2.2%.
 All projects exceed the goal of 1.3%.
-1B Continue to Implement an Asset Management program > Phase 1 of the Asset Management Plan continued in Quarter 2.
-1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station \ Loan approval from the SWRCB is expected to occur in February 2019.
-Pipeline portion of the project was put out to bid in second quarter, with bids due in January.
-1D Update the Collection System Master Plan and Treatment Plant Master Plan > The Collection System Master Plan was scheduled for FY19/20 (preliminary work started early in Quarter 1 18/19) and the Treatment Plant Master Plan is scheduled for FY20/21.
-1E Study whether to implement a Private Lateral Program < < The 2017 pilot project was constructed.
+1B Continue to Implement an Asset Management program > Phase 1 of the Asset Management Plan continued in Quarter 3.
+1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station < Loan approval from the SWRCB is now not expected to occur until July 2019 or later.
+Pipeline and pump station projects will be delayed until funding is secured.
+1D Update the Collection System Master Plan and Treatment Plant Master Plan > The Collection System Master Plan was scheduled for FY19/20 (preliminary work started early in 18/19) and the Treatment Plant Master Plan is scheduled for FY20/21.
+1E Study whether to implement a Private Lateral Program ~ The 2017 pilot project was constructed.
 Flow monitoring was delayed due to lack of rainfall in winter 17/18.
-Flow monitoring is rescheduled and additional projects are planned.
-2A Conduct study of sewer service charge and capacity charge methodologies for residential customers and development, and make recommendation for Board consideration > Complete.
+Flow monitoring was performed in Quarter 3 and additional projects are planned.
+2A Conduct study of sewer service charge and capacity charge methodologies for residential customers and development, and make recommendation for Board consideration \ Complete.
 2B Evaluate long-term liabilities, including pension liability and OPEB liability, and develop policy options for Board consideration. > Complete.
-2C Conduct comprehensive review of strategies for developing non-rate/non-fee based revenues, including land leases, and provide options. > Ongoing.
-Discussion of land leases held with Lands Committee.
+2C Conduct comprehensive review of strategies for developing non-rate/non-fee based revenues, including land leases, and provide options. ~ Ongoing.
+Discussion of land leases held with Lands Committee and in closed session.

-2017 St rategic Objectives: Complete On Track Watch Delayed Status: 3A Reengage with winery industry to understand and evaluate options for mutually beneficial alternatives for managing winery waste A report was provided to the Board in July 2018.
-3B Continue to evaluate opportunities for shared services &gt; Ongoing.
-3C Develop Business Continuity Plan as part of disaster mitigation Plan for SCADA backup part of current SCADA master planning effort.
+2017 St rategic Objectives: Ō On Wa De] Status: 3A Reengage with winery industry to understand and evaluate options for mutually beneficial alternatives for managing winery waste > A report was provided to the Board in July 2018.
+A pilot study on receiving winery waste was completed in Quarter 3.
+3B Continue to evaluate opportunities for shared services > Ongoing.
+3C Develop Business Continuity Plan as part of disaster mitigation > Plan for SCADA backup part of current SCADA master planning effort.
 Emergency communications equipment has been installed.
 3D Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. > Options presented to Board in February 2018.
 Analysis ongoing.
 4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > Operators-in-Training, lab interns and engineering interns ongoing.
 New Equipment Maintenance intern ready for Spring recruitment.
 Participating in BAYWORK North Bay efforts re: training and candidate development.
-4B Conduct Employee Survey in Fall 2017 \ Complete.
-4C Explore a Total Compensation Study \ Complete.
-4D Prepare for and begin MOU Negotiations ~ Work to begin in 2019.
-4E Address succession planning through supervisory/management training and an internal mentorship program ~ Ongoing.
+4B Conduct Employee Survey in Fall 2017 > Complete.
+4C Explore a Total Compensation Study ~ Complete.
+4D Prepare for and begin MOU Negotiations > Work to begin in 2019.
+4E Address succession planning through supervisory/management training and an internal mentorship program > Ongoing.
 New succession plan developed and implemented for Collection Worker Technician.